 Favorite Banana Popsicles

 These fresh banana popsicles are incredibly creamy and easy to make—and they're a balanced snack or dessert to share with the kids.
-Try the base recipe or one of the optional flavors.

 banana popsicles on plate with banana slices.

-Strawberry Popsicles (with Greek Yogurt!)
+Easy Strawberry Popsicles (with Greek Yogurt)

 strawberry frozen yogurt pops in molds on blue plate